 Sustainability is a term that describes taking care of the environment, economy and community livability all at the same time.
 It means being able to live comfortably without sacrificing the resources of future generations.
 Mountlake Terrace has taken a leadership role among medium-sized cities in Washington to promote sustainability.
 A Sustainability Strategy (PDF) has been developed to set priorities for how the City can expand this leadership - conserving energy, encourage green building - and track our progress.
 This project was funded in part with a grant from the State Department of Community, Trade and Economic Development.

 The Sustainability Strategy, adopted by the City Council in 2008 identifies ways the City will be a good example and encourage others in taking care of the environment and economy while achieving community livability.
 Code amendments were also adopted to provide incentives for business development.

-There are many different opportunities to “go green” and reduce your daily impact.
-Take advantage of the resources provided both online and throughout City facilities and do your part to participate in Mountlake Terrace’s commitment to sustainability.
+There are many opportunities to “go green” and reduce your daily impact.
+Take advantage of the resources provided both online and throughout City facilities.
+These will aid you in doing your part to participate in Mountlake Terrace’s commitment to sustainability.